 ft) hexagonal pyramidal cast iron skeletal tower with central cylinder, lantern, and gallery, painted with red and white horizontal bands.
-Wikipedia has a fine article including the photo seen above, Wikimedia has additional photos, Shane Bartie has a 2015 photo, Allan Laurence has an aerial photo, Huelse has posted a historic postcard image of the light station, Bryson Lashbrook has a view from the sea, and Google has a satellite view.
-The oldest lighthouse in Northern

-Territory, Point Charles Light was prefabricated in England by Chance Brothers.
+Wikipedia has a fine article including the photo seen above, Wikimedia has additional photos, Shane Bartie has a 2015 photo, Allan Laurence has an aerial photo, Huelse has posted a historic postcard image of the light station, and Google has a satellite view.
+The oldest lighthouse in Northern Territory, Point Charles Light was prefabricated in England by Chance Brothers.
 In the late 1990s, the surrounding land, formerly